fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs name %}
-The full name of the user, typically in the format "First Middle Last."
+The full name of the record.
 {% enddocs %}

 {% docs sys_user_name %}